bababuuui/node-nodejs-basics/Readme.md

 How to run

-Edit path to task file in "package.json"  "test-task" script. then run in terminal "npm run test-task"
+package.json contains script for each of the task

+"npm run `name of script` "